SAP/spartacus-docs/_pages/dev/styling-and-page-layout/css-architecture.md

 ## Spartacus Upgrades

 When you upgrade spartacus, the `$styleVersion` that your app uses will not be updated.
-This way, we can preserve styling backwards compaibility for minor version upgrades.
+This way, we can preserve styling backwards compatibility for minor version upgrades.
 You can, manually opt in on the updated styling, but be aware that they may contain breaking changes.
 For this you need to manually update the `$styleVersion` value to the feature level you wish to use.
 To update the style version, update the `<sourceRoot>/styles.scss` and any other files where you might have `$styleVersion` overrides.

 ## Configure Style Versioning for Feature Libraries